bamboocreative/bamboocreative.github.io/_project/rocklin.md

 # Outcomes
 {: .center }

 A renewed visual identity, adopted throughout the entire city.
 Would love to show sketches, if possible, and then show the logo in a lot of different contexts, including on trucks.
 A microsite, including video and photo production, to accompany a State of the City address and provide a lunching point for the new brand.
-Show an image of the WeAreRocklin site.
-Could also show the billboard and print ad.
-Brand Guidelines Document.
-Not sure if we should include this, or if we can show anything.
 {: .center }

 {% include project-image-full.html class="no-margin-bottom no-margin-top" image=page.image-4 %}